SixArm/sixarm_git_notes/git_gpg_with_keybase_io_to_sign_commits.md

-# GPG with keybase.io to sign commits
+# Git: GPG with keybase.io to sign commits

 A guide on how to use GPG with keybase.io to sign commits: